Stronger Together Peer Support Model™

 What is the Stronger Together Peer Support Model™?

-Expert-led, peer-based support (which is similar to a gathering of friends vs. a therapy session) can be one of the most effective ways to learn to manage ambiguous loss, such as grieving a child who is parented by someone else.
+Expert-led, peer-based support (which is more like a gathering of friends than a therapy session) can be one of the most effective ways to learn to manage ambiguous loss, such as grieving a child who is parented by someone else.
 You can expect:

 A conversation with others who have a similar experience.
 They “get it” in a way that family, friends and coworkers may not.